-For almost a decade, I have personally fought for the reform of our food system and the need for mandatory labeling of GMOs in Canada and the USA as well as worked on environmental, social, and political issues surrounding food.
-I've seen two GMO labeling bills defeated in Parliament, and various untested, unregulated, and unlabeled genetically engineered products such as GM apples, potatoes, alfalfa, and salmon line our grocery stores shelves without the consumer's knowledge.
+For almost a decade, I have personally fought for the reform of our food system and the need for mandatory labelling of GMOs in Canada and the USA as well as worked on environmental, social, and political issues surrounding food.
+I've seen two GMO labelling bills defeated in Parliament, and various untested, unregulated, and unlabelled genetically engineered products such as GM apples, potatoes, alfalfa, and salmon line our grocery stores shelves without the consumer's knowledge.

-During the years of my never-ending campaigning, I’ve become disillusioned as to why the governments in the US and Canada continue to ignore the voices of their citizens who are demanding transparency in our food system and the fundamental right to choose the types of food we want to eat!
+During the years of my never-ending campaigning, I’ve become disillusioned as to why the governments in Canada and the US continue to ignore the voices of their citizens who are demanding transparency in our food system and the fundamental right to choose the types of food we want to eat!

 I’ve also come to realize that the blame for GMOs and pesticides, and the resulting damage to our environment and public health can no longer be placed solely on industry.

 Our government, regulatory agencies, and politicians are equally complicit, having succumbed to the pressure of political influence from money and corporate lobbying.

 As the world faces turbulent times, and we experience global issues such as climate change, food shortages, and ecological collapse, biotech corporations are only exacerbating the problems.
 They are behind the scenes developing new technologies, such as gene editing and promoting it as the answer to world famine, when, in reality, it’s just “greenwashing” propaganda.
 This technology is being used to manipulate DNA by deleting genes, turning them on or off, or dialing them up or down.
 By doing this, it gives the plant or animal a new trait, while at the same time giving corporations the freedom to claim their foods are non-GMO, because they haven’t introduced any foreign DNA.